 Britain will have something to distract it from Brexit negotiations in 2018 — a royal wedding always improves national morale.
-Prince Harry has announced his engagement to American actress Meghan Markle, with a wedding planned sometime in the spring.
+Prince Harry has announced his engagement to American actress Meghan Markle, with a wedding planned on 19 May.

 After a relatively short romance, the couple, aged 33 and 36, are keen to have an early wedding.
-Online speculation points to May or June, after the birth of Prince William and the Duchess of Cambridge’s third child, due in April.
+The 19 May date means it will fall after the birth of Prince William and the Duchess of Cambridge's third child, due in April.

 Mention of a Royal wedding can't fail to bring back memories of the Prince's parents' wedding in 1981.
 Charles and Diana's wedding marked a whole generation.
 Princes Harry and William spoke for the first time this year about the trauma of losing their mother, Diana, Princess of Wales, when they were just 15 and 12.
 Ms Markle's engagement ring, designed by the Prince, includes diamonds which belonged to his mother.